Engine Installation

 Custom Mounts and Alignment

 One major challenge was fabricating a new mounting surface.
-The replacement engine’s mounting feet were in different locations, so half-inch aluminum plates were cut, positioned, and secured on top of the existing fiberglass bed.
-Using a template ensured precise alignment along all three axes.
-Accuracy here was critical.
-The engine’s drivetrain had to perfectly align with the propeller coupling plate to prevent excessive transmission wear and cockpit vibration.
+The replacement engine’s mounting feet were in different locations, leaving some partially unsupported and suspended in space.
+To address this, half-inch aluminum plates were cut, positioned, and fastened to the existing fiberglass bed to create an expanded stable foundation.
+A template was used to map the engine’s key reference points to ensure precise alignment of the coupling shaft.
+Accuracy here was critical, as the drivetrain had to align precisely with the transmission coupling plate to prevent excessive transmission wear and vibration.

 Wiring, Plumbing, and Fitment

 Additional hurdles included adapting wiring harnesses, plumbing, and throttle cables to fit the new engine.
-Anti-siphon mechanisms were installed to protect the cylinders from seawater in rough conditions, a raw water strainer was installed, and new exhaust hoses and fuel lines were run.
+Anti-siphon mechanisms were installed to protect the cylinders from seawater entry in rough conditions, a raw water strainer was installed to prevent debris from entering the raw water system, and new exhaust hoses, coolant lines, and fuel lines were run.

 Unexpected Setback

-Upon engine startup, excessive cockpit vibration raised alarms.
+Upon engine startup, excessive vibration raised alarms.
 After troubleshooting, the cause was traced to a minutely bent propeller shaft.
-This runout was on the order of thousandths of an inch but we new it needed to be fixed.
+The runout was on the order of thousandths of an inch but needed to be fixed.
 On the bright side, this was unrelated to the installation work.
 Nonetheless, fixing it required pulling the brand-new engine back out, replacing the shaft, and reinstalling the engine a second time.
 The running joke is that we can now install it blindfolded.

 Takeaways

-Despite the challenges, this project was an incredible learning experience and deeply rewarding.
+Despite the challenges, this project was an strong learning experience and a deeply rewarding project.
 Hearing the engine run smoothly on the water for the first time was a proud milestone.

 Preparations

 Before engine removal, each hose, wire, and component was carefully documented and understood to ensure accurate mapping onto the replacement engine, particularly since the layouts were not identical.
-Although the engine bay may appear chaotic at first glance, every element serves a critical function within the system.
+Despite the chaotic looking engine bay, every element serves a critical function and it was important to understand these functions to ensure correct installation of the new engine.